Hydra-Chain/hydragon-core-contracts/docs/BLS/BLS.md

 function hashToPoint(bytes32 domain, bytes message) external view returns (uint256[2])
 ```

-hashes an arbitrary message to a point on the curve
+Hashes an arbitrary message to a point on the curve

 *Fouque-Tibouchi Hash to Curve*